The final BITV-Test offers website owners an assessment of the state of accessibility of their new or re-launched website.

-The final BITV-Test is based upon the Barrierefreie Informationstechnik Verordnung (BITV) - in German, a directive which mandates accessibility for all internet sites of German federal administrations.
+The final BITV-Test is based upon the Barrierefreie Informationstechnik Verordnung (BITV) 2.0, a directive which mandates accessibility for all internet sites of German federal administrations.

 When testing web applications, all relevant aspects of selected processes must be included in the page sample.
 Evaluators include dynamically displayed content as additional states during page sampling.
 They describe the states and document the way they can be called up.
 Checkpoint ratings and comments pertaining to dynamic states of a page should clearly reference the respective state.

 If any aspect of a web site is to be excluded, this has to be clearly stated in any publication of the test results.